 That being said, we have some other areas that must be activated and stabilized in order to get a higher vertical jump.
 Your gluteus maximus is the largest muscle in your body and is definitely your “go-to” muscle for jump training.
 The hamstrings, quads and calves are the other major muscle groups that produce the force needed for maximum power, height and speed, and if you're looking for a comprehensive program, take a look at our 60-day strength and conditioning program designed specifically for beach volleyball.
 We know that the glutes are the biggest, baddest muscles we have but a lot of people don’t get the most out of these muscles because their pathways are inhibited and unstable.

 In today's world, we spend a lot of time sitting, and those extended periods of time shut off our jumping muscles.
 People everywhere are suffering from glutes that don’t fire because they haven’t been intentionally activated with the right exercises.
 When your glutes are inhibited or even asleep, your body finds other pathways to help you jump but those pathways are secondary.
 When you can’t or don’t use the muscles that are designed for jumping and sprinting, you’ll never be as powerful and you’ll never reach your full jumping and running potential.

 There are lots of exercises that you can use to activate and strengthen the muscles around your hips.
 Some of them require a circle band and we recommend a lot of them because you can do these standing, squatting and staying on your feet.
 This allows you to train using similar movements that you would in volleyball or beach volleyball.
 If you only train your muscles to activate when you’re lying down, the optimal pathways for squatting, jumping and running won’t be created.

-Below, we show you some of our favorite glute activation exercises that will guarantee your jumping and running muscles fire so you can tap into your maximum ground speed and vertical leap.
+In these videos, we show you some of our favorite glute activation exercises that will guarantee your jumping and running muscles fire so you can tap into your maximum ground speed and vertical leap.
 If you ignore these types of exercises you will never be able to maximize your ability to jump higher or spike harder in volleyball.
 Wake those glutes up along with the rest of the muscles around your hips and knees.
 These tiny movements might not seem like much you’ll start seeing a huge difference in your power in no time.

 Also receive new drills, tutorials, tips, special discounts and updates from our team.
 Your information will not be shared.

-Serve Receive & Passing
+Serve & Serve Receive

-Ball Control And Emergency Technique
+Ball Control & Emergency Technique